FreeAndFair/ColoradoRLA/docs/20_runbook.md

 first verified and hashed, using any SHA-256 hash utility.
 The RLA Tool itself does not provide a utility for verification or hashing.

-Once the ballot manifest files have been hashed, the County user can upload them into the RLA Tool.
+Once the ballot manifest and CVR files are verified and hashed, they can be uploaded into the RLA Tool.
+If the upload process is interrupted the process will have to be repeated.
+It is not possible to resume interrupted uploads.

 ![Audit Upload Screenshot](./screenshots/AuditUpload.png)